FasterMelee/FasterMelee-installer/README.md

 # Faster Melee Installer for Linux

 A script for compiling Faster Melee on Linux.
-Current Version: **5.8.7**
+Current Version: **5.9**

-Currently tested on Arch, Ubuntu 17.04, centOS 7.3, and others, but should work across *all* distributions given the right dependencies.
+Currently tested on Arch, Ubuntu, centOS 7.3, and others, but should work across *all* distributions given the right dependencies.
 Older versions can be found under `config/legacy/`.

 [Join the official Faster Melee Discord Channel for support!](https://discord.gg/fastermelee)

 ## Dependencies needed (install these first!)
 For most users, see [this page](https://wiki.dolphin-emu.org/index.php?title=Building_Dolphin_on_Linux) for an easy to install list of dependencies; otherwise, see below.

-Fedora users: Install dependencies below!

-DEBIAN JESSIE users note: `libavformat-dev` must be installed from jessie-backports to avoid errors.
+Fedora:

+`dnf install cmake git gcc-c++ libXext-devel libgudev gtk+-devel wxGTK-devel systemd-devel openal-soft-devel libevdev-devel libao-devel SOIL-devel libXrandr-devel pulseaudio-libs-devel bluez-libs-devel libusb-devel`

+Solus (possible list, untested):

+`sudo eopkg it -c system.devel`

+`sudo eopkg it libgtk-2-devel libgtk-3-devel wxwidgets-devel libsm-devel gtest-devel llvm-devel lzo-devel mbedtls-devel miniupnpc-devel libxrandr-devel libxi-devel alsa-lib-devel bluez-devel mesalib-devel curl-devel enet-devel libevdev-devel pulseaudio-devel libusb-devel openal-soft-devel portaudio-devel sdl2-devel SFML-devel soundtouch-devel git cmake pkg-config gcc readline-devel libxext-devel libao-devel`

 **REQUIRED: Note that your distro may have different names for these packages!**
 * ~~git~~ git is *NOT* required for this build, but is very helpful to have anyway; consider installing it!